Join us as we cast off routine for eight days. Participate for a day, two days, or the entire pilgrimage!

 3. How Does the Pilgrimage Work?

-Once having confirmed your place in the pilgrimage, make a list of personal items that will ensure your comfort and safety on the walk.
+Once having confirmed your place on the pilgrimage, make a list of personal items that will ensure your comfort and safety on the walk.
 See the Trip Planner webpage for details and checklist.

 During the walk, you will most likely develop sore, tired feet, maybe even a few blisters.
 This is part of the pilgrimage experience.
 Here are a few key things that make a successful pilgrimage:

-• Pilgrims need to be able to walk at a pace of 4 to 4.5 km per hour depending on terrain for 20-28 km daily.
+- Pilgrims need to be able to walk at a pace of 4 to 4.5 km per hour depending on terrain for 20-28 km daily.
+Training and foot care are important.

-• Those unable to keep up with the group’s pace can use the support vehicles to be shuttled up hills or to the next rest spot.
+- Those who get injured, overheated, or tired, and are unable to keep up with the group’s pace can use the support vehicles to be shuttled up hills or to the next rest spot.

 Day 1 Start from Ignatius Jesuit Centre